Essay on Water

 motions—then set the upright glass outside,

-the empty turning clear as rain arrives.
+how clear surrounds the empty when rain arrives.